 Although 20 different Hannah books were mentioned in our reader survey, 66% selected The Nightingale as one of their top 3, with the majority of those selecting it as #1.
 These results are backed up by the book's average GoodReads rating of 4.6 out of 5, with over 1 million reviews (as of 4/4/23).

 The Nightingale tells the story of French sisters Vianne and Isabelle, who have always been at odds.
-Vianne is a rule follower, and Isabelle is more rebellious and willing to speak her mind.
-As WWII expands, Isabelle intends to fight for France.
-Vianne simply wants to survive the war with her family intact - even if it means cooperating when a German officer arrives to live in her home.
+Vianne is a rule-follower, and Isabelle is more rebellious and willing to speak her mind.
+With WWII escalating, Isabelle intends to fight for France, while Vianne simply wants to survive the war with her family intact – even if it means allowing a German officer to live in her home.

 Isabelle, who refuses to live passively under German authority, joins the French resistance and guides Allied airmen out of France after their planes are shot down - work for which she adopts the codename the Nightingale.
 As the war wages on, both sisters learn who they are and what they can do.